-The Dish: At least once on every cruise (with rare exceptions when there are no markets to be found on an itinerary), Windstar's chefs lead interested passengers on a market expedition.
+Whenever possible, and depending on what's available in the destination, Windstar's chefs lead interested passengers on a market expedition (free of charge).
 The chefs actually shop for the ship, so you'll have the added fun of seeing vendors boggled by the big purchases.
-If you're a die-hard foodie, you can even ask to go along at any port, since the chefs hit markets as often as possible.
+If you're a diehard foodie, you can even ask to go along at any port, since the chefs hit markets as often as possible.
 Chefs hand out tastes as they shop, so you might sample pate, cheese, an unusual tomato variety you've never seen before or a red-ripe strawberry.

-The Dish: Seabourn invites passengers to roam the markets on its Shopping with the Chef days.
-Chefs shop for the ship, and stop to share how various ingredients might be used -- even talking through a recipe.
-After the tour, the chef writes up recipe cards for some of those dishes.
-Sign up early because only 30 passengers are allowed to come along.
+Seabourn invites passengers to roam the markets on its Shopping with the Chef days.
+Chefs shop for the ship, and stop to share how various ingredients might be used -- even talking through a recipe or offering a taste of what he or she is buying.
+After the tour, the chef can provide the recipe of dishes prepared with local ingredients upon request.

 Used to be, we went on cruises to escape the kitchen.
 These days, onboard cooking schools are one of the hottest trends at sea.
 Here, we tip foodies to the best of the bunch.

 Oceania offers hands-on culinary studios with 12 cooking stations aboard two of its cruise ships: Marina and Riviera.
 You can sign up for themed classes such as Tex-Mex Fiesta, Discover Patagonia and Mediterranean Journey, or hone your skills by studying wine-and-food pairings or knife skills.
 Or, choose a Culinary Discovery Tour that combines a culinary experience ashore with a cooking class onboard.